-Horse mackerel, the most important species by volume and the secondmost valuable fisheries export earner, accounts for about two-thirds of total annual marine catches.
-It is an affordable high-protein fish which is also rich in Omega 3.
-Zambia, Mozambique and the Democratic Republic of Congo are the main destinations for whole frozen horse mackerel.
+Horse mackerel, locally known as maasbanker, accounts for about two-thirds of the total annual catches.
+It is an affordable high-protein fish which is rich in omega-3.
+Zambia, Mozambique and the Democratic Republic of Congo are the main export destinations for whole frozen mackerel.

 CRUSTACEANS